|

 ten (turn, move) ❖ Impurity is contagious up to three times removed

-❖ Imperfect, impurity, pollution, or uncleanness resulting from human actions Anti-social conduct
+❖ Imperfection, impurity, pollution, or uncleanness resulting from human actions Anti-social conduct

 Anti-social sexual conduct